 - Stool DNA test every 3 years

-- History of colon or rectal cancer, or adenomatous polyps
+- Colon or rectal cancer, or polyps

-- Maintaining a healthy weight
+- Keep a healthy weight.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.